 11.2.1.
 A direct debit can be set up online or over the phone by contacting SET’s membership enquiries team on 0800 093 9111.

 11.2.2.
-Direct debit payments are taken monthly.
+Direct debit payments are taken either annually or monthly.
 The size of the monthly payment depends on the date that the membership is purchased.
 Full details of payment plans can be found on the SET website.

 11.2.3.
 Members who pay by direct debit do not have to renew their membership each year.
 SET will continue taking subscription payments unless the member resigns.
 SET will inform you in writing that your membership is about to automatically renew at least ten days before it is due to do so.